Bboy9090/Smash-Hereos/BOOTSTRAP.md

 ## Step 0: One-Time Decisions

 ### Repo Strategy
-- One repo for the game: `ssgs-legacy-web`.
+- One repo for the game: `LEGENDS OF KAI-JAX: THE MEMORY HERO`.
 - Keep `engine` and `game logic` in this repo as structured.
-- If you later port to Unity, create another repo (`ssgs-legacy-unity`) and reuse mission/boss JSON.
+- If you later port to Unity, create another repo (`LEGENDS OF KAI-JAX: THE MEMORY HERO`) and reuse mission/boss JSON.

 ### Branch Strategy
 - `main`: Always stable (playable).